+Experts are already saying that sales of sunglasses in translucent pastels and milky colors are on the rise.
 “Pastels have become super important in apparel and other accessory categories, so I think a trickling down to eyewear is the natural progression,” Amelia Ansink, senior strategist at the global trend forecasting agency Fashion Snoops, tells TZR.
 “Soft pinks and cloudy blues seem to be the major colors on the market currently, but shades like buttery yellows and lilacs are seeing a rise as well.”

-Meanwhile, punchy neons are popular among Nordstrom shoppers, according to Beth Kanfer, fashion director of accessories at Nordstrom.
+Meanwhile, punchy neons are popular amongst Nordstrom shoppers, according to Beth Kanfer, fashion director of accessories at Nordstrom.
 The colorways are largely informed by the Y2K renaissance, referencing nostalgic, ethereal shades that were prominent in the early aughts.
-Though, since the breadth of “color” is so extensive, the trend can be applied to statement or classic frames and styled in a way that best fits you, like matching them to your outfit for a tonal look or employing them as a pop of color in an otherwise neutral ensemble.
+Though, since the breadth of “color” is so extensive, the trend can be applied to statement or classic frames and styled in a way that best fits you, like matching them to your outfit for a tonal look or employing them as a pop of hue in an otherwise neutral ensemble.
 Either way, colorful sunglasses offer a means to manifest a more ebullient way of accessorizing by reimagining past styles.